Nigella sativa L.

 Bloom Time: July

-Nigella sativa is an annual flowering plant, up to 12 inches (30 cm) tall, with finely divided, linear leaves.
-The flowers are hermaphrodite (have both male and female organs), and usually coloured pale blue and white.
-It is in flower in July, and the seeds ripen in September.
-The fruit is a large and inflated capsule composed of three to seven united follicles, each containing numerous seeds.
+Nigella sativa is an annual flowering plant with linear, finely divided leaves.
+It grows up to 12 inches (30 cm) tall.
+Flowers are hermaphrodites (have both male and female organs) and are usually colored pale blue and white.
+The plant blooms in July and the seeds ripen in September.
+Fruits are large and inflated capsules composed of three to seven united follicles, each containing numerous seeds.